ybl84f1/TeganWebServer/README.md

 * Advanced web site services (e.g. SSL, CSS, Java)
 * Real-time applications

+Note: Ths software is still in beta form.
+The software is fully functional however it is not completely commented and some of the HTML tutorials have not been completed.
+Please send any comments/feedback my way.

 REQUIREMENTS:
 * Intel Edison connected to a network via built-in WiFi
 * SD Card for HTML file storage